Doug Kramer: Rain or Shine Elasto Painters

-Rounding of the 2011–12 PBA Philippine Cup, Doug Kramer played 28 games for the Powerade team all the way to Game 5 of the Finals against the eventual champion team, Talk and Text, which beat them 4–1 in the series.
-Doug Kramer registered his all-time career best in rebounds during that series, where he hauled down 23 boards during Game 3 of the Philippine Cup finals on Jan.
-12, 2012.
+Kramer led Powerade all the way to Game 5 of the finals against the eventual champions, Talk 'N Text, which beat them 4–1 in the series.
+He registered his all-time career best in rebounds during that series, where he hauled down 23 boards during Game 3.
 He would register a league best 18 double doubles during that conference and would also lead the league in total rebounds hauled down with 303, No. 1 in total offensive rebounds with 101, No. 1 in total defensive rebounds with 202, and would get a league 2nd best average with 10.82 rebounds/game for the 28 games that Powerade played.
 He also averaged a career best 11.32 points/game, to average a double double throughout the whole 2011–12 Philippine Cup Conference.

+During the 2012 Commissioner's Cup, his minutes went down, but he still was able to contribute 5.6 points and 4.1 rebounds.

+Barako Bull Energy Cola

-Doug Kramer would eventually get traded on May 4, 2012 to the Barako Energy Cola team after playing 2 conferences with Powerade.
-He would get traded for Jondan Salvador and a 2nd round pick.
-It was the 2nd big trade for the Powerade team as rumors were swirling that they would trade their marquee players before selling their franchise to a new company.
-With four months left in his PBA contract, Barako signed him with a contract extension of three more years, which was rumored to be above 12 million pesos.
+Doug Kramer would eventually get traded on May 4, 2012 to the Barako Bull Energy Cola after playing 2 conferences with Powerade.
+He would get traded for Jondan Salvador and a second round pick.
+With four months left in his PBA contract, Barako signed him with a contract extension of three more years.

-Doug would play his first game as a Barako Bull player on May 25, 2012.

-He would eventually finish the 2011–12 PBA Season on a high note as he would end up having the 2nd best rebounding average of 8.77 on 48 games played, only behind Arwind Santos' 10.67.
+Kramer would play his first game as a Barako Bull player on May 25, 2012.
+He would eventually finish the 2011–12 season on a high note as he would end up having the second-best rebounding average of 8.77 on 48 games played, only behind Arwind Santos' 10.67.
 He would also end up with 279 total defensive rebounds for 2nd most in the league, 142 total offensive rebounds for 3rd most in league, and 3rd most in total rebounds with 421.
-He would also average a career best 9.54 points/game.
-And have the 2nd most double doubles for the season with 22.
-He capped off his career best season with nominations from the Most Improved Player award (his 2nd straight nomination) and Mythical 5 All-Defensive team.
+He would also average a career best 9.54 points/game and have the 2nd most double doubles for the season with 22.
+He capped off his career best season with nominations for the Most Improved Player award (his 2nd straight nomination) and Mythical 5 All-Defensive team.
 He would end up bagging the trophy for being part of the All-Defensive team for the 1st time in his career.

 During the 2012–13 Philippine Cup conference 14-game eliminations, Doug was 2nd best in the rebounding average with 10.43 rebounds/game.

-He would also have an impressive run of rebounding in Barakos last 3 of 4 games before getting eliminated.
-He got 21 rebounds against Petron on Nov.
-24, 2012; 18 rebounds against Meralco on Nov.
-30; and 22 rebounds against Ginebra on Dec 2, to average 20.3 rebounds/game for the 3 games.
+He would also have an impressive four-game stretch of rebounding for Barako where he averaged 18.5 rebounds.

+Petron Blaze Boosters / San Miguel Beermen

+On August 12, 2013, Kramer was officially traded to the Petron Blaze Boosters for Dorian Peña and Petron’s 2013 second round pick.

+GlobalPort Batang Pier

+In 2016, Kramer was traded to the GlobalPort Batang Pier for Mick Pennisi.